josephpford/qa-training/modules/M15/lessons/M15-introduction-to-test-automation.md

 ### Data Driven

 With Keyword Driven tests, the test execution flow is dictated by the code.
-If your application always flows from page 1 to page X sequentially, then there is no need for Data Driven tests.
-But if your application allows the users to make decisions as to where they go next, you may want to consider Data Driven tests.
+In the above example, there is a runAddAgentTest, but also a runEditAgentTest and a runDeleteAgentTest.
+Every "flow" needs to be written in code separately.
+With Data Driven tests, the "flow" is moved out of the code and into the external data file.

 Suppose the next iteration of Field Agent allows users create Agencies and also associate Agents to Agencies.
 The Test Team may want to execute these two similar but different tests:
 - Test 1: Create Agent, then Agency, then link
 - Test 2: Create Agency, then Agent, then link

-With Keyword Driven tests, this would require you would create a keyword for createAgent, and createAgency and linkAgent.
+With Keyword Driven tests, this would require you to create a keyword for createAgent, and createAgency and linkAgent.
 But you would need to have two separate test methods, you couldn't simply have 1 test method for both of these tests because the test steps are different.
 With Data Driven testing, you introduce flow control by having each test have their own separate steps in the data.
 Your Automation code is no longer an "Automated Test Case" but a Test Driver or Test Executor.
 The Test Cases are contained within the data itself.
 Below is a simple example of how this could work.
 There are much more elaborate designs which allow for common actions to be grouped together.

 Test Table